-The NEAP rules regarding the commencement of benefits for Participants who attain age $70\frac{1}{2}$ changed, effective February 27, 2002, so as not to permit in-service benefit distributions.
-When NEAP must begin paying your benefit depends on when you reach age $70\frac{1}{2}$ , as follows:
+The NEAP rules regarding the commencement of benefits have changed to comply with the Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019.
+As a general rule, NEAP does not permit in-service benefit distributions.
+The time when NEAP must begin paying your benefit depends on when you reach age 70 1⁄2 and when you actually retire from employment with Covered Employers, as follows:

-• If you attain age 701⁄2 prior to February 27, 2002, NEAP must begin paying your benefit by April 1 of the year following the year in which you reach age 701⁄2.

-- If you attain age 701⁄2 on or after February 27, 2002, NEAP must begin paying your benefit by the later of the April 1 of the year following the year in which: - You reach age 701⁄2, or - You actually retire from the electrical industry and are approved for a benefit.
+- If you attain age 70 1⁄2 on or after January 1, 2020, NEAP must begin paying your benefit by April 1 of the year following the year in which you reach age 72 or actually retire from employment with Covered Employers. - If you attain age 70 1⁄2 between February 27, 2002 and December 31, 2019, NEAP must begin paying your benefit by the later of April 1 of the year following the year in which: - You reach age 70 /2, or - You actually retire from employment with Covered Employers and are approved for a benefit.